 Note that we use I for Amp and not A because A is universally used to denote area.

 For example, if I have a 9V battery and I connect a 1k resistor across it, how much current will flow through it?

 Say I have a 9V battery, and I want to light up a LED.
 You can’t just connect the battery to the LED as it will draw as much current as the battery can provide and will burn out.
-We need to limit the current in the LED to a safe value.
+We need to limit the current in the LED to a safe value with a resistor.
 First, I need to know how much voltage the LED needs, and secondly, how much current I will allow in the LED—typically 20mA.
 The voltage that an LED will set up across it is fairly constant and will depend on the color.
 A red LED is typically 2.3V.

 So we now have 9V on one end and 2.3V on the other end of R1, meaning we have to get rid of 9-2.3 = 6.7V.
 This is the voltage we would see if we measured across the two ends of resistor R1, and the current through it is 20mA.
 Given that R=V/I = 6.7/20*10-3 = 335Ω.
 This means that a 330Ω resistor would be fine.

 Let’s say we didn’t know any of the above, and we just grabbed a 1k resistor and put it in series with the LED, then we took our trusty multimeter and measured the voltage across the LED and found it to be 2.7V.
 That means the voltage across the resistor must be 9-2.7 = 6.3V.
 So now, what current is flowing through the LED?
 Using the formula I=V/R again, we find 6.3/1000 = 6.3mA.